scala/docs.scala-lang/overviews/collections/views.md

     def isPalindrome(x: String) = x == x.reverse
     def findPalidrome(s: Seq[String]) = s find isPalindrome

 Now, assume you have a very long sequence words and you want to find a palindrome in the first million words of that sequence.
 Can you re-use the definition of `findPalidrome`?
-If course, you could write:
+Of course, you could write:

     findPalindrome(words take 1000000)